angelrye/token-screener/README.md

 source myenv/bin/activate  # On Windows, use `myenv\Scripts\activate`

 # for windows
+# Open command prompt and go to the directory where you saved this script.
+# once inside the code perform below actions

 cd myenv\Scripts -> Hit Enter
 activate -> Hit Enter
 ```